-531-303 Advanced EMT // 4 cr
+531-303 | Advanced EMT // 4 Credits

 The Advanced Emergency Medical Technician (AEMT) program expands the role and skills of the EMT.
 A thorough knowledge of anatomy and physiology, skills involved in obtaining intravenous access, medication administration, and fluid therapy will be included.
 This instructional program consists of classroom lecture, practical labs, and a requirement of field experience.
+A current State of WI EMT license is required to enroll in this course.

-531-357 Medical Emergencies // 4 cr
+531-357 | Medical Emergencies // 4 Credits